-Kate Pocrass will use the Hammer Calendar, the museum’s magazine, as an art space, debuting an insert this fall in which she will reveal the little known details of Hammer staff and visitors.
+In fall 2011, Kate Pocrass used the Hammer Calendar, the museum’s magazine, as an art space, to debut an insert in which she revealed the little known details of Hammer staff and visitors.

 Kate Pocrass resides in San Francisco, California.
 She received her BFA from the University of Michigan in Ann Arbor, and her MFA degree from the California College of the Arts in San Francisco.
 She produces both independent and collaborative projects dealing with pedestrian culture and social sculpture.
 She draws on the anonymity of daily experience, reveling in common moments that unwittingly happened upon us each day.
 She develops systematic interaction through socially attuned and ephemeral projects in the public sphere.
 Her work is often encountered outside the gallery via hotlines, bus tours, audio tours, and participatory websites.